insure logo

 SR-22 insurance requirements in Arkansas

-• $25,000 for injury or death per person
+• $25,000 for injury/death per person

-• $50,000 for injury or death per accident
+• $50,000 for injury/death per accident

-• $25,000 for property damage per accident
+• $25,000 for damage to property per accident

 How much does SR-22 in Arkansas cost with a DUI?

-Note: In the table below, “filing only” means the cost of a policy that includes the SR-22 filing fee but doesn’t take into account why you need the SR-22.
+Note: In the table below, “filing only” represents the cost of a policy including the fee to file the SR-22 – without considering the reason why someone needed an SR-22.

 CompanySR-22 with 1 DUISR-22 Filing only

-Geico$1,317 $1,095
+GEICO$1,317 $1,095

 State Farm$1,655 $1,527